 As they become young adults, most youth who have received health services from pediatric providers will have to make transitions to adult care settings.
 Being successful in school, on the job, and in the community requires that youth are healthy.
-For this reason, it's important to look for opportunities to help each individual (to the greatest extent possible) be prepared to accept the responsibilities that go along with adult health care.
+Therefore, it is important to look for opportunities to help each individual (to the greatest extent possible) be prepared to accept the responsibilities that go along with adult health care.